ethan-chan2/La-Hacks/README.md

 How long can you fare against this deadly disease?

 This game was inspired by Dr. Mario, an action-puzzle game originally made for the NES by Takahiro Harada.
+It was created for entertainment purposes to help people get through these unfortunate circumstances.

 Contributors: